-It was a New Year’s Eve party when Barbara first considered a career in law, encouraged to do so by a friend of her first husband John Thornton Calvert.
-She left her role as housewife at a time when only 3% of barristers were women, joining the chambers of John Platts-Mills in 1959.
-From spending her time raising her two children, Paul and Sandra, ‘feeding the ducks in all the London parks’, she catapulted into the world of law and quickly gained a reputation for treating her clients like royalty.
+It was a New Year’s Eve party when Barbara first considered a career in law, encouraged to do so by a friend of her husband.
+Aged 35, Barbara was called to the bar at Middle Temple in 1959, at a time when only 3% of barristers were women, and joined the chambers of John Platts-Mills.
+From spending her time raising her two children, Paul and Sandra and “feeding the ducks in all the London parks”, she catapulted into the world of law, specialising in family law, and quickly gained a reputation for treating her clients like royalty.

-In forming her own chambers in order that she could represent those who would otherwise be unable to afford to seek justice through the courts, she challenged the male-dominated hierarchy prevailing at the time in law.
-4 Brick Court was swiftly nicknamed ‘the Monstrous Regiment of Women’, yet its founding ethos to help young lawyers starting out has remained an inspiration for newly qualified barristers.
-Her 1977 support of six young barristers to set up their own chambers further demonstrates her commitment to younger lawyers, and 1 Pump Court, which they founded, is still running.
-Coram Chambers was the product of a merger in 2000 with the family team at the set of Lindsay Burn at Queen Elizabeth Buildings, and continues to work toward legal aid and supporting women in the law.
+Barbara formed her own chambers, motivated by a desire to represent those who would otherwise be unable to afford to seek justice through the courts, and to help young barristers who were struggling to find tenancy.
+In doing so, she challenged the male-dominated hierarchy prevailing at the time, and 4 Brick Court was swiftly nicknamed ‘the Monstrous Regimen of Women’.
+Looking back in 1994, Barbara said “they didn’t want us to succeed’, but despite the hostile atmosphere, the chambers flourished, and its founding ethos to help young lawyers starting out remains an inspiration for newly qualified barristers.
+Her support of six young barristers to set up their own chambers at 2 Plowden Buildings in 1977 further demonstrates her unwavering commitment to younger lawyers, and the chambers is still running today as 1 Pump Court.

-She died on 22nd July 2015.
-Her commitment to justice and her fierce determination have left a legacy proving that, in her words: ‘there is no height a woman cannot scale’.
+Barbara died on 22nd July 2015 aged 89.
+Her commitment to justice and her fierce determination have left a legacy proving that, in her words: “there is no height a woman cannot scale”.